ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 ### The Environment

 I used the [Gym library](https://gymnasium.farama.org/api/env/) and their environments to help me understand how to make a suitable environment class.
+I also used a [Reinforcement Learning model based on Tetris](https://github.com/nuno-faria/tetris-ai) to get inspiration for my environment.
 The starting environment I used was a three-dimensional array filled with zeros to simulate an empty container yard.

 <details><summary> An empty 3x3x2 container yard </summary>